 The following is a brief survey of the twelve best cities for working in the hedge fund industry.
 We will look at what successful hedge fund firms can be found in each location, as well as examining basic facts about the cities themselves.
 Knowing what hedge fund opportunities exist in a city, and knowing what sort of entertainment, culture, and lifestyle an area has to offer, can help you to choose a location that will be an ideal fit for your life and career.

-The metropolis of Tokyo, located in southeast Japan on the main island of Honshu, is considered one of the three “command centers” of the world economy, along with New York and London.
-Eight million people work, play, and live within the city’s twenty-three wards, and 2.5 million additional workers and students commute into the city each day.
+The metropolis of Tokyo, located in southeast Japan on the main island of Honshu, is considered one of the five “command centers” of the world economy, along with New York, London, Paris and Singapore.
+Nine million people work, play, and live within the city’s twenty-three wards, and 4 million additional workers and students commute into the city each day.

 Tokyo is famous around the world for having a fast-paced, energetic and technology-driven urban culture, and finance professionals looking for hedge fund jobs will find the city to be full of rewarding career opportunities and fascinating new experiences.
-The excitement and sophistication of Tokyo naturally comes with a price, as the city was recently named the most expensive place in the world to live for non-citizen workers.
-However, the high cost of living is, for many residents, an acceptable sacrifice for the privilege and enjoyment of living in the city named “Most Livable Megalopolis” by Monocle Magazine.
+The excitement and sophistication of Tokyo naturally comes with a price.
+However, the high cost of living is, for many residents, an acceptable sacrifice for the privilege and enjoyment of living in the city named “Most Livable Megalopolis” by Monocle Magazine in 2015.

 As one of the major finance centers of Asia and of the world, Tokyo investment exchanges see an average daily turnover of $70.2 billion worth of assets.
-Tokyo hosts the headquarters and offices of numerous hedge fund companies, including Gartmore, the Sparx Group, and RBC Capital Markets.
+Tokyo hosts the headquarters and offices of numerous hedge fund companies, including Morgan McKinley, the Sparx Group, and RBC Capital Markets.

-Stamford, Connecticut is a town of over 110,000 residents, and offers a small-town feel amidst big-city amenities.
-Less than an hour’s travel from the financial hub of New York City, Stamford has attracted numerous finance professionals looking for hedge fund jobs with firms such as Parker Global Strategies and SAC Capital Advisors.
+Stamford, Connecticut is a town of over 128,000 residents, and offers a small-town feel amidst big-city amenities.
+Less than an hour’s travel from the financial hub of New York City, Stamford has attracted numerous finance professionals looking for hedge fund jobs with firms such as Parker Global Strategies .